puneetpahuja/cloJS/README.md

 We just have to be careful that the right *number* of parameters are passed to the corresponding function.
 This is easy enough to do with straight-forward syntax.
 Math-func1 always takes one parameter, and Math-func2 takes two.
 The + function takes two numbers, but the 'sqr' function takes only one.

-But what about functions that have different signatures?
+But what about functions that have dissimilar signatures?

 ```haskell
 Func1 :: String -> String